James-Livesey/ORGNET/README.md

 This will also upload the build to the RP2350 over USB.

-To test ORGNET's application in an emulator, run:
+To test ORGNET's application in the emulator, run:

 ```bash
 pushd app; ./build.sh --test; popd